-Volusia County Schools will ignite a passion for learning by providing a challenging, creative curriculum in a safe, supportive environment where students reach their highest potential.
+Volusia County Schools will ignite a passion for learning in all students to be productive citizens.

 The information contained in this booklet is subject to change at any time due to changes in legislation, School Board policy, and course enrollments.